tagion/tagion/bdd/tagion/testbench/services/dart_synchronization.md

-Feature is a service that syncronizes the DART database with another one.
+Feature is a service that synchronize the DART database with another one.
 It should be used on node start up to ensure that local database is up-to-date.
 In this test scenario we require that the remote database is static (not updated).